scottstanie/apertools/README.md

 ```

 #### latlon.py
-Contains LatlonImage class, which loads metadata about an image and acts as a smary numpy array.
+Contains LatlonImage class, which loads metadata about an image and acts as a smart numpy array.
 Includes functionality for slicing/selecting pixels by latitude/longitude, among other things.

 Also contains helper functions for maniuplating lat/lon data.